aws-cloudformation/rain/README.md

 You can download the appropriate binary for your system from [the releases page](https://github.com/aws-cloudformation/rain/releases).

-Alternatively, [Go](https://golang.org) (v1.12 or higher) installed:
+Alternatively, if you have [Go](https://golang.org) (v1.12 or higher) installed:

 `GO111MODULE=on go get github.com/aws-cloudformation/rain`

 ## License

-This library is licensed under the Apache 2.0 License.
+Rain is licensed under the Apache 2.0 License.

 ## Usage